ctrueden/ctrueden.github.io/_pages/deus/CharPrivateJohn.md

--=John's Character's Details=-
+---
+layout: page
+title: John's Character's Details
+permalink: /deus/CharPrivateJohn
+category: deus
+---

-!!-The concept
+## The concept
 After building an android body for herself, Dana Arthur decided to create a biological son from her own DNA.
 The father is unknown.
 The son's bloodstream has been infused with latent nanotechnology, programmed to activate under certain circumstances.

 His brain is not a normal human brain.
 In fact, though biological, it has been designed to function more like a computer.
 The regions of the brain do not correspond to a human's at all, so doctors would most likely not be able to treat him at all, and in fact would be flabbergasted.
 His mother is perhaps the only person fully qualified to &quot;repair&quot; him if something goes wrong.